 About Hobsons Bay

 The City of Hobsons Bay is located in Melbourne’s west.
-It comprises the suburbs of Altona, Altona Meadows, Altona North, Brooklyn, Laverton, Newport, Seabrook, Seaholme, South Kingsville, Spotswood, Williamstown and Williamstown North.
-Approximately 92,000 people live in Hobsons Bay, which spans some 88 square kilometres in area.
 The first people of the land are the Kulin Nation.
+The region comprises the suburbs of Altona, Altona Meadows, Altona North, Brooklyn, Laverton, Newport, Seabrook, Seaholme, South Kingsville, Spotswood, Williamstown and Williamstown North.
+Approximately 92,000 people live here in Hobsons Bay, which spans some 88 square kilometres in area.

 Chief Executive Officer